Early help locality funding

 There are two decisions types:

-Decisions are notified to schools via email within 10 working days from the panel date, the decision notification confirms the funding period and the amount to be funded.
+Decisions are notified to schools via email.
+The decision notification confirms the funding period and the amount to be funded.

 All panel decisions will be sent out to the email address provided on the application form.
 Completed applications can be submitted at any time and will be considered in date order, at the closest panel meeting date with capacity.